 One ritual that every pilot observes before launching into the wild blue yonder (or dark gray muck) is tuning in the Automated Terminal Information Service, or ATIS.
 The ATIS is a recording, usually updated hourly, that contains a very terse version of the current weather and anything else new that pilots need to know.

 ATIS is not the first weather information a pilot will hear before flying.
 In fact, it is more likely to be the last, after she has gotten a complete legal weather briefing (14 CFR 91.103), but before taking off.
 Pilots also listen to the ATIS at an airport at which they intend to land.

 A similar system, called AWOS (Automated Weather Observation System) is like ATIS, except that it usually only carries the weather (no other info) and always sounds like a robot.

 As it turns out, I have a doohickey in my home that 1) can connect to the Internet to get the weather and 2) sounds like a robot.
 I thought, maybe it would be fun to write an app that simulates ATIS on an Amazon Echo.

 This is a rather straightforward Alexa Skill.
-A user specified the airport of interest by using its four-letter ICAO identifier.
-Standard ICAO phonetics are supported.
+A user specifies the airport of interest by using its four-letter ICAO identifier.
+Standard ICAO phonetics are supported. (alpha, bravo, charlie, …)